singnet/dev-portal/docs/concepts/rfai.md

 * You first need to transfer tokens to the RFAI escrow from the Account tab.
 This is a two step process
     * Approve the number of tokens to deposit
     * Deposit the tokens
-* You are now set to request for an AI service or back any approved request
+* You are now set to make a request for an AI service or back any approved request

 ## Request Approval